-This report is for the period July 2018 to June 2019 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by McKechnie Aluminium Solutions Ltd (MASL).
-MASL operates an aluminium foundry and extrusion process situated at Paraite Road, in the Mangaone and Mangati catchments.
+This report is for the period July 2020 to June 2021 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by McKechnie Aluminium Solutions Ltd (MASL).
+MASL operates an aluminium foundry and extrusion plant situated at Paraite Road, in the Mangaone and Mangati catchments, Bell Block.
 The location of the site is shown in Figures 1 and 2.